CascadingCascade/Cassidy-Guides/Do-It-Yourself NFA regex.md

     struct transRule** rules; ///< the transition rules };
 ```
-There's no information about which state this state is, because again, we don't really need to.
+There's no information about which state this state is, because again, we don't really need to,
+its index in the `statePool` will handle that part.
 Take note that we are using an array of pointers, we will use pointer array and pointer comparsions a lot in this guide.
 Let's define the NFA itself:
 ```c